sprucelabsai-community/sprucebot-llm/README.md

 OPENAI_MESSAGE_MEMORY_LIMIT=10
 ```

 > *Note*: OpenAI is currently the only adapter supported.
-If you would like to see support for other adapters (or programattic ways to configure convers), please open an issue and we'll get on it! 🤘
+If you would like to see support for other adapters (or programattic ways to configure memory), please open an issue and we'll get on it! 🤘

 ### Adding state to your conversation
 This library depends on [`@sprucelabs/spruce-schema`](https://github.com/sprucelabsai/spruce-schema) to handle the structure and validation rules around your state.